 Samuel’s work exploring street music performances in Chinese cities builds upon field research conducted in 2014 and upon several years of study in China since 2007.
 His work uses ethnography of this amateur public-space music to investigate the interactions between performers and audiences, especially the rituals by which the two parties exchange money and other gifts.
 It also draws upon techniques from the fields of sound studies and music geography to map the role of spatiality and materiality in these performance events.
 Each element is geared towards exploring community and public sociability as expressed and shaped through performance.

 Samuel received a BA in Music from the University of Southampton in 2007 and an MA in Ethnomusicology from Durham University in 2012.
-He is the recipient of a Durham Doctoral Scholarship.
+He was the recipient of a Durham Doctoral Scholarship from 2013 to 2016.

 - Chinese popular and folk music